 Recent cases include:

-Mathew writes and speaks widely within his area of expertise and is a regular contributor to the Solicitors for the Elderly's newsletter.
+Mathew writes and speaks widely within his area of expertise.
+He previously wrote headnotes for the Wills and Trusts Law Reports and remains a regular contributor to the Solicitors for the Elderly’s newsletter.

 Articles and lectures include:

 - “Accounting Rights: classified information”, Trusts and Estates Law & Tax Journal, No. 185 (April 2017)

 - “Accounting, disclosure, and trustees’ costs”, Trusts & Trustees 2017 23(2)

 - “Public Trustee v Cooper Applications” (September 2016)